jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 "This.
 Us pretending there's nothing between us."

 "There's definitely something between us."
-His voice is low, just for me.
+His voice is low, just for me, and it does things to my stomach.
 "There's been something between us since we were nine years old."

 "Ethan—"

 "Let me finish.
 Please."
-He takes a breath.
+He takes a breath, and I watch his chest rise and fall beneath his shirt.
 "I know my parents are problems.
 I know I'm leaving in less than two weeks.
 I know long distance is hard and we're both busy and there are approximately seven thousand reasons this is complicated."

 "So what do we do?"

 "We stop pretending."
-His eyes meet mine, that impossible blue.
+His eyes meet mine, that impossible blue that I could drown in.
 "We stop trying to do the noble thing and just do the honest thing.
 Because Sophie, these last two weeks have been the worst two weeks I've had in years.
 And that includes my dad's lectures about my hockey career and that time I got food poisoning from gas station sushi."

 Despite everything, I laugh.
 "Gas station sushi?
 Really?"

 "Marcus dared me.
 It was a terrible decision."
-His hands tighten slightly at my waist.
+His hands tighten slightly at my waist, his thumbs tracing small circles that are making it hard to think.
 "But not as terrible as watching you date someone else and pretending I was fine with it."

 "You were with Sarah tonight."